Out-of-order Data Placement

 DC transport

-In certain fabric configurations, InfiniBand packets for a given QP may take up different paths in a network from source to destination.
-This results into packets being received in an out-of-order manner.
-These packets can now be handled instead of being dropped, in order to avoid retransmission, by:
+In certain fabric configurations, InfiniBand packets belonging to the same QP may traverse different network paths from source to destination.
+This can lead to packets arriving out of order.

-Data will be placed into host memory in an out-of-order manner when out-of-order messages are received.
+Instead of dropping these packets and triggering retransmissions, this feature enables them to be accepted and placed directly into host memory, even if they arrive out of order.
+This improves overall performance by:

+When out-of-order messages are received, data is placed in host memory in the order it arrives, without requiring strict in-order delivery.

-For information on how to set up out-of-order processing by the QP, please refer to HowTo Configure Adaptive Routing and SHIELD community post.
+For setup instructions, refer to the community post HowTo Configure Adaptive Routing and SHIELD.